 How can I get Zika virus?

 Zika virus is transmitted through the bite of an infected mosquito.
 Mosquitoes infected with Zika virus are currently found in areas of Africa, Asia, the Pacific Islands, and most recently, South and Central America and Mexico.
+Zika may also be transmitted between partners of any gender during sex, and from a mother to her unborn baby during pregnancy.

 Saint Louis Encephalitis is a virus, related to West Nile virus, transmitted by the bite of an infected mosquito.
 Culex tarsalis and to a lesser extent Culex pipiens are the mosquito species responsible for transmitting St. Louis Encephalitis.